 Terms of the Scheme Once a quotation has been accepted, a contract will be drawn up between the school(s) and the donor.
 If the donor is not the pupil’s parent, the parent will also be required to sign the contract.
 The Governors reserve the right to discontinue the Scheme at any time, or to vary the amounts and conditions of payment and refund in respect of new entrants.
 In the case of existing participants, the Governors reserve the right to make changes consequent to any change in the law relating to tax and/or charities.
 Ownership of fees paid to the school(s) as a lump sum passes to the school(s) upon payment, to be used in accordance with the terms described fully in the signed contract, and outlined in this notice.

-How to apply If you are interested in making a lump sum deposit and wish to receive a quotation, or you would like to know more about the scheme, please contact the Foundation Bursar:
+How to apply If you are interested in making a lump sum deposit and wish to receive a quotation, or you would like to know more about the scheme.
+Please contact: